flaki/musings/items/into-the-matrix-nginx-ssl-doh.md

 Matrix.to was created with the user privacy in mind, so the page valiantly informs us:

-> The service preserves user privacy by not sharing any information about the links being followed with the Matrix.to server - the redirection is calculated entirely clientside using JavaScript.
+> *"The service preserves user privacy by not sharing any information about the links being followed with the Matrix.to server - the redirection is calculated entirely clientside using JavaScript."*

 This also alludes to the (intentional) simplicity of `matrix.to` — it is entirely static, with no server-side component.
 The whole site is written in JavaScript... and React.
 Good-ole, [four-year-old](https://reactjs.org/blog/2016/04/07/react-v15.html) React, to be precise...